10 delightful places for Afternoon Tea in Cambridge

 So, what are you waiting for?
 Grab your friends or loved ones and book a spot for afternoon tea in Cambridge today.

 If you are looking for somewhere to stay Our Cambridge B&B rooms are simple and affordable, and many have an en-suite bathroom.
-As a guest of the College, you are welcome to explore the beautiful grounds which are steeped in history and are home to Milton’s Mulberry Tree and Darwin’s Garden.
+As a guest of the College, you are welcome to explore the beautiful grounds which are steeped in history and are home to Milton’s Mulberry Tree and The Darwin Garden.

 We hold a 4-star Visit England Campus Award. so you can be sure of a warm welcome.